 Brick is another great idea for pool decking.
 Bricks have similar characteristics to pavers, they’re budget-friendly and can be replaced one at a time.
 You’re not stuck with just red brick either, bricks come in all different colors from gray to terra cotta.
 One disadvantage of bricks is that if mold grows on them, they could get slippery.
 Although you can do some yearly maintenance, and this doesn’t have to be an issue.

 Wood pool decking gives a nice classic look which may be just what you’re going for.
 It gives an elevated natural look that’s hard to find anywhere else.
 You can really customize your look with wood.
 You can choose from a number of different wood species and some paint or stain can transform it into just about any color you can imagine.

-Stone will also give you a natural look.
+You can never go wrong with natural materials.
+That’s why natural stone is a great pool decking idea.
 You can get stones in a huge assortment of sizes from small irregular pieces to large rectangular stones.
-Flagstone is most often used for a pool decking made of stone.
+Flagstone is most often used for pool decking made of stone.
 These are flat pieces of stone that are a mixture of sandstone, limestone, and a few other rocks.
 Keep in mind that dark stone may get hot when it’s out in the sun.

 Tile is another option for pool decking.
 The biggest disadvantage of using tile is that it can get very slippery.
 You’ll want to choose a tile that has some grip to it so people don’t slip when they’re around the pool.

 Tile may be a good choice if you’re wanting to create a seamless look when transitioning from the inside to the outside.
 This is the option that we went with for our new pool.
 We chose a concrete look tile in a random pattern and installed it ourselves.

 No matter what pool decking option you choose, as long as you pay attention to the advantages and disadvantages you’ll be able to make the right choice in decking for your pool.